Foundations of a Compositional Systems Biology: Introduction

-Vivarium's composition framework, called process bigraphs, is being extended with the process-bigraph software suite—to be introduced in a separate more technical paper, so that this essay can focus more on composition in a more general manner.
-This essay outlines the core requirements of a successful compositional systems biology and proposes its initial instances with templates for molecular and cellular compositions.
-This sets a foundation for robust simulation infrastructure, and also provide useful conceptual tools for thinking about cellular systems.
-These topics are described in the following sections: \begin{itemize} \item \textbf{Section \ref{sec:composition_framework}: Composition framework.} Introduces the basic concepts of process bigraphs, how interfaces work, and how they connect in nested composite systems.
-Rather than going into the framework’s formal underpinnings, diagrams are used to graphically represent the concepts—these provide a visual language that will be reused to build more complex concepts throughout the essay.
-Central to a composition framework is a standardized protocol that governs how data, models, and software communicate, setting the foundation for infrastructure that can support an open-ended modeling ecosystem. \item \textbf{Section \ref{sec:templates_for_biology}: Templates for multiscale cellular modeling.} Describes the cellular interface and analyzes how this interface can emerge through the composition of molecular mechanisms.
-This provides a compositional perspective on the emergence of cells, how they navigate viability, how they grow, divide, develop into multilayered dynamic organizations, how they ultimately disintegrate back into molecules, and how this ongoing composition drives evolution.
-These schemas can be thought of as templates for a longer-term goal, to fill in detailed mechanisms that through co-simulation will recapitulate the behavior of real biological cells. \item \textbf{Section \ref{sec:collaborative_biosciences}: Collaborative biosciences.} Discusses the impact compositional thinking can have on systems biology as a field, focusing on knowledge integration through intuitive human interfaces and collaborative practices.
-By embracing compositionality in our research communities, we can enhance data and model integration, as well as pool expertise for a unified biological understanding. \end{itemize} By emphasizing the composition of data, models, schemas, software, and research efforts, we are taking important steps towards a more compositional systems biology.
-Such a framework not only facilitates the integration of diverse biological data and models but also ensures that these drive the synthesis of new knowledge, and can evolve with new scientific insights.
+Vivarium's composition framework, called process bigraphs, is being extended with the process-bigraph software suite—to be introduced in a separate more technical paper so that this current article can focus on composition in a more general manner.
+This article outlines the core requirements of a compositional systems biology and proposes its initial instances with templates for molecular and cellular compositions.
+This provides a foundation for robust simulation infrastructure, and also useful conceptual tools for thinking about cellular systems.
+These topics are described in the following sections: \begin{itemize} \item \textbf{\hyperref[sec:composition_framework]{Composition framework}.} Introduces the basic concepts of process bigraphs, how interfaces work, how they connect in nested composite systems, and how they can be orchestrated to add/remove, connect, and simulate processes at different scales.
+Rather than going into the framework’s formal underpinnings, diagrams are used to graphically represent the concepts—these provide a visual language that will be reused to build more complex concepts throughout the manuscript.
+This section also recommends a standardized protocol for shared infrastructure that can support an open-ended community-driven modeling. \item \textbf{\hyperref[sec:templates_for_biology]{Templates for multiscale cellular modeling}.} Looks to biology to determine the cellular interface, and analyze how this interface can emerge from the composition of molecular mechanisms.
+This provides a compositional perspective on the emergence of cells from self-organizing molecular processes, how they navigate viability, how they grow, divide, develop into multilayered dynamic organizations, how they ultimately disintegrate back into molecules, and how their ongoing orchestration drives evolution.
+Biological schemas specified as process bigraphs can be thought of as templates for a longer-term goal, to fill in detailed mechanisms that through co-simulation will recapitulate the behavior of real biological cells. \item \textbf{\hyperref[sec:collaborative_biosciences]{Collaborative biosciences}.} The discussion focuses on the impact compositional thinking can have on systems biology as a field.
+This focuses on knowledge integration and the feedback between models and their corresponding real-world biological systems, as mediated by researchers through intuitive software interfaces and collaborative research practices. \end{itemize} By emphasizing the composition of data, models, schemas, software, and research efforts, we are taking important steps towards a more compositional systems biology.
+Such a framework not only facilitates the integration of diverse biological data and models but also ensures that these drive the synthesis of new biological knowledge.